European-XFEL/Karabo/doc/library/concept_data_logging.rst

 instances which are shutdown it makes sure the logging device flushes all the logged data.

 The data logger originally used a text file based archiving backend.
-Since Oct/2019, a new backend, based on InFluxDB has been integrated into the data logging infrastructure.
+Then a new backend, based on InFluxDB, has been integrated into the data logging infrastructure.

 Distinction from Data Acquisition
 =================================